Soypete/talks/go_io_readers_writers/talk.md

 ---

 ## Database I/O
-Database drivers inmplent the io.Readers/Writers to manage the data stream between the data store and the go software app.
+Database drivers implement the io.Readers/Writers to manage the data stream between the data store and the go software app.

 ---